Dental Implants – What are they?

 - Patient habits (smoking, tooth grinding, poor oral hygiene).

-- Jawbone quantity and quality.
+- Jawbone quantity and quality at the placement site.

 1) Medical considerations.